is0n/fm-nvim/README.md

 Q: Am I able to have image previews?

 A: Yes and no. Assuming you are on Linux, it is possible with the help of tools like [Überzug](https://github.com/seebye/ueberzug).
 If you are on Mac or Windows, it is not possible.

+Q: Can I use splits instead of a floating window

+A: It's possible by changing the "default" option in the "ui" table to "split"